Anonymous2026-IS/A-Dual-Path-Efficient-EEG-Encoder-for-Brain-Assisted-Target-Speaker-Extraction/README.md

-# Dual-Path RWKV-like EEG Encoder for Brain-Assisted Target Speaker Extraction
+# A Dual-Path Efficient EEG Encoder for Brain-Assisted Target Speaker
+Extraction

 This repository provides the PyTorch implementation for anonymous review.